Why is a Chatbot so important?

 Chatbots are the new Thing

-In 1966 researchers were already working on the predecessor of the chatbot, but around 2015 a new type of software application introduced itself to the world: the chatbot.
-Since then more and more organizations are making use of chatbots.
+In 1966, researchers were already working on the predecessor of the chatbot, but around 2015, a new type of software application introduced itself to the world: the chatbot.
+Since then, more and more organizations have been making use of chatbots.
 Many startup companies are building chatbots.
-Companies like Microsoft, Google, and Facebook are introducing tools and frameworks and building smart assistants on top of these frameworks to make it easy to make use of a chatbot.
+Companies like Microsoft, Google, and Facebook are introducing tools and frameworks and building smart assistants on top of these frameworks to make it easy to use a chatbot.

 Chatbots incorporate artificial intelligence (AI) to be able to provide tailored answers to a variety of questions.